bsmity13/elk_DDHS/README.md

 ## About Repository

+### Versions

-Repository version 0.2 -- First revision
+#### Repository version 0.1 -- Prior to peer review

+This release (v0.1) was created before publishing preprint and before peer-review.
+The repository is archived here:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6687905.svg)](https://doi.org/10.5281/zenodo.6687905)

+#### Repository version 0.2 -- First revision

+This release (v0.2) was created in response to peer review and contains all data and code used in the resubmission.
+This repository will now be archived and an updated link will be posted here.

+### Overview

 This repository contains the processed data and code needed to fit the model described in the manuscript.
 The models are fit using MCMC in R with the package `nimble`.
 The posterior samples are stored in directory `models/`, but they are almost 3 GB in total.